fword-dev/f-word.dev/src/episodes/3/index.md

 **Vadim Makeev:** Yeah and I think I agree with Rachel and Fantasai and some other people on this thread that, it definitely does not belong into a multi-column spec, it does not belong into grid layout.
 It could be hacked into Flexbox but it also might be a problem.
 It’s quite different, so it probably makes sense to make display masonry, that would be a nice thing to do.

 **Vadim Makeev:** And I really like that the Firefox did this Chrome thing, shipped something without asking anyone and disabled it by default.
-Tit’s not like they didn’t know how to discuss things, without actual implementation in CSS WG.
+It’s not like they didn’t know how to discuss things, without actual implementation in CSS WG.
 It’s not like it was necessary but it was necessary to promote it among developers, to force them to test it and think about it.
 And it was really, really helpful for the discussion.

 **Vadim Makeev:** So it started in January and it stopped and then after Firefox implementation, it started over again and it’s really going somewhere.
-They’re going to decide soon on the next success working group meeting or somewhere later this year, how it’s going to implemented.
+They’re going to decide soon on the next CSS Working Group meeting or somewhere later this year, how it’s going be implemented.
 I have no idea what it’s going to be but probably Grid level three or masonry layout level one or something like this but I would really like to see it shipping to browsers.

 **Bruce Lawson:** Yeah.
-I mean, we’ll put the link to Rachel’s article and the CSS Working Group discussion in the show notes but for those of you have time and inclination, the CSS Working Group would really like to know what you think.
+I mean, we’ll put the link to Rachel’s article and the CSS Working Group discussion in the show notes but for those of you who have time and inclination, the CSS Working Group would really like to know what you think.

 **Bruce Lawson:** So give it a whirl and tell them Vadim sent you because he was implementing masonry layouts seven years ago, folks.
 That’s just how ahead of the curve the man is.